 Polysomnographic Trainee works under direct supervision of Sleep Technologist (RPSGT) to develop competencies in and performs basic sleep testing procedures and associated interventions.

 Primary Duties & Responsibilities

-Assists with general maintenance and organization of the lab area.
+Assists with general maintenance of equipment and lab facilities.

 High school diploma or equivalent.

 BLS/CPR certification (may be acquired after hire).
 Must complete BRPT Registered Polysomnographic Technologist within 18 months of hire.